nweiyue/tp/docs/UserGuide.md

 * You will be prompted for a confirmation input **`(yes/no)`**.
    * If yes: the specified session will be updated with the specified details.
    * If no: the specified session will not be updated.
+* The updated session cannot have the same name as any of the other sessions in the list but they can have the same date.

 </div>

 <div markdown="block" class="alert alert-warning">

+**:warning: Warning about the usage of this command:**
 You will be exited from any currently entered session upon using the command.

 </div>

 <div markdown="block" class="alert alert-success">

-:green_book: Examples:
+**:green_book: Examples**:
 * `editses 1 s/Tutorial 6 d/10/10/2020` followed by `yes` edits the 1st session in the session list with a new session name `Tutorial 6` and a new session date `10/10/2020`.

-:bulb: **Tip:** The updated session cannot have the same name as any of the other sessions in the list but they can have the same date

 </div>